Piras314/Python-Typing-Test/README.md

 # Python-Typing-Test
-A Text-Based Typing Test made in Python
+A Text-Based Typing Test made in Python and Curses